-Web development is a very large umbrella involving many smaller areas of specialty.
+Web development is a wide area of study with many deep areas of specialty.

-At the moment, I'm narrowing that focus to include primarily front-end development, and web design.
+My focus here is primarily front-end development, and web design.

-Here's a quick stab at tools I've used over the years.
+Here's a quick stab at tools I've used in that pursuit.

 BrowsersBrowsers are what people use to visit a web page.
 They used to be on computers only, but now appear on web-enabled phones, tablet computers, and more.
 Perhaps the best starting point is looking for current browser usage stats and resolving to cater to the browsers representing the primary user segments.
 Focusing on the main browsers, such as Firefox and IE currently, is time well spent.
 There are too many browser variations to list here, so I'm not going to even try.
 That said, here's the list that I've seen most frequently in various logs.